AmiiHub/amiihub.github.io/README.md

-## YES BOIS AND GURLS I now have a website
+## YES BOIS AND GURLS I now have a website!
 ### Information:
 - Have a look at my website.
 - I have added all details of myself, my projects, my services, etc.....